 6. The Teddy Bear Cut

 The Teddy Bear Cut is only referencing the head’s shaping and has nothing to do with the rest of the body hair.
-A Teddy Bear Cut can be present on a short hair dog as well as a long-haired.
-With this cut, you trim the Shi Tzu, so the telltale beard is missing, giving them a round face and a teddy-bear-like appearance.
+A Teddy Bear Cut can be present on a short-haired dog as well as a long-haired.
+With this cut, you trim the Shih Tzu, so the telltale beard is missing, giving them a round face and a teddy-bear-like appearance.

 7. The Practical Top Knot